-4. KEY SOURCES OF ESTIMATION UNCERTAINTY (continued)
+4. KEY SOURCES OF ESTIMATION UNCERTAINTY (CONTINUED)

-Impairment of trade and other receivables and contract assets
+Impairment of contract assets and trade and other receivables

-The Group estimates the amount of loss allowance for ECL on trade receivables and contract assets based on the credit risk and past due status of trade receivables.
+The Group estimates the amount of loss allowance for ECL on contract assets and trade receivables based on the credit risk and past due status of trade receivables.
 The loss allowance amount is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows with the consideration of expected future credit loss.
 The assessment of the credit risk involves high degree of estimation and uncertainty.
 When the actual future cash flows are less than expected or more than expected, a material impairment loss or a material reversal of impairment loss may arise accordingly.